One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 Alicia Murphy, our U.S. Sales Manager, says, “The number one thing you can do to close more sales is to let your potential customers know that you value their time and business from the start.“

-Our Inbound Sales team spends about an hour or so investigating each website and brand to make sure we’re both a good fit.
+Our Inbound Sales team spends about an hour or so investigating each website and brand to ensure we’re both a good fit.

 However, closing the sale is different for every company.